Market Reports April 21, 2025

 Click here to get tickets | Map

-• Promotions: Zoo members get 20% off tickets; Holiday Senior Stroll on Nov 14 from 4-6 pm with 40% off for ages 65+
+• Promotions: Zoo members get 20% off tickets; 40% off general zoo admission when you buy a WildLanterns ticket; Holiday Senior Stroll on Nov.
+19 & Dec, 3 from 4-7 pm with 40% off for ages 65+

-• Food: Refreshments are available at food kiosks throughout, plus the Pizza Corner at 1899 Grove, and Gather & Graze Café (with covered seating provided).
+• Food: Dining options available in the zoo, including The Frosted Glass 21+ space.
 You are also welcome to bring your own food & non-alcoholic beverages.

 But wait, there’s more…